DrawnInward/nc-games/README.md

 DELETE /api/comments/:comment_id

     Description: Deletes a comment by the comment ID from the database.

     Queries: None

-Example Request: